-Using the Luggage Compartment Net to Secure Cargo: Using the luggage compartment net to secure objects in the luggage compartment or the rear seat area is dangerous.
+Do not use the luggage compartment net to secure objects in the luggage compartment or the rear seat area: Using the luggage compartment net to secure objects in the luggage compartment or the rear seat area is dangerous.
 The luggage compartment net is not designed to hold objects in place that could fly forward in a frontal collision.
 Unsecured objects that are thrown around the inside of the vehicle could cause injury to occupants.
 This is particularly true for objects stacked above the seatback level.
 Never stack objects above the seatback level.
 If the luggage compartment is divided from the rear seat, pull the luggage compartment cover over the cargo in the luggage compartment.